M3wP/Manche/readme.md

 ## Limitations
-The MOD files must be no larger than 256kB (262144 bytes).
+The MOD files must be no larger than 320kB (327,680 bytes).
+Increased now from the previous versions and will perhaps be the limit for now.

 The MOD files must be the original M.K. or M!K! types.